aschuerch/Microbial-Genomics-2018/setup.md

 - Chose the download link appropriate to your system
 - To use it, double-click on the downloaded file
 - Follow any installation instructions, if any

+### IGV
+We will use The Broad Institute's IGV (Integrated Genome Viewer) for looking at SAM and BAM files, SNPs, and variant calls.
+ - To download IGV, please visit this page and log in
+ - Click on the large button for the Download Binary Distribution
+ - Find the zip archive on your computer and expand it
+ - To run IGV, double-click on the IGV.bat file.

 {% include links.md %}